stevenranney/waeQuantiles/README.md

 Users can clone the repo and run the analyses contained in the paper and evalute the output for themselves.

+If readers have any questions, please feel free to contact me at `Steven.Ranney "at" gmail.com`.

 # News

 * 2018-04-04 Revision 2 officially accepted for publication.